 Take the time to research your chosen river before getting your feet wet.
 Spending too much time on a non-productive section or system can ruin an otherwise excellent fishing trip.

-We already have articles pointing you to the best steelhead rivers in California, Oregon and Washington.
-(See the links at the bottom of this article.)
+We already have articles pointing you to some of the best steelhead rivers on the West Coast and Great Lakes areas.

 The steelhead of the Great Lakes region have their own runs that can see 50,000-75,000 stacked up in rivers.

 The St. Joseph River in Michigan and Indiana is one of the highest-rated in the area, but don’t overlook the Niagara River in New York and Ontario, Canada for some pretty stellar numbers as well.